moremanoj/meteor_package/README.md

-# This is to test creation and publishing packages in meteor JS
+# Testing the create and publish packages in meteorJS

 Currently there are no functionalities in package